 Rafael's response was too quiet.
 "Maybe."

-"I've been an ADA for more than ten years now and I'm no where closer to where I was when I joined," Rafael said quietly, his tone was even.
+"I've been an ADA for more than ten years now and I'm no closer to where I was when I started," Rafael said quietly, his tone was even.

 "That's not true, you have a big office, your conviction rate is good," Sonny knew his argument was weak.